 Teaching music has grown increasingly complex over the last number of years.
 Teachers today face a changing society, technological shifts, and a student body with diverse needs.
 Recent efforts to address these challenges through curriculum reform have met with normal resistance to institutional change.

-The Acadia University School of Education, in partnership with Acadia's School of Music and Open Acadia, is offering this program as a combination of summer institute and online and blended courses.
+The Acadia University School of Education, in partnership with Acadia's School of Music and Open Acadia, offers this part-time program as a combination of summer institute and online and blended courses.
 The program is designed to be course-based, but students with a strong interest in research can also consider a thesis option.

 Acadia’s program design is unique, and includes:

-Two dynamic cohorts went through the program from 2012-14 - one focused on Elementary Music Education and the other on Secondary Music Education, and a third cohort will finish in Summre 2015.
+Two dynamic cohorts went through the program from 2012-14, and a third cohort finished in Summer 2015.

 The Acadia University Master of Education in Curriculum Studies with a Focus in Music Education provides teachers with opportunities to learn and share experiences with colleagues in courses that offer both theoretical grounding and practical application.
 Through this program, teachers will be able to develop as leaders in music educators, and to: